-KEY PERFORMANCE BASELINE TARGET INDICATOR 2020/21 2022/23 2023/24 2024/25 2025/26 2026/27 Achievement of own projected revenue (%) 67% 90% 90% 90% 90% 90% Opinion of the Auditor General Clean audit Budget spent on implementation of the WSP (%) 52% 90% 90% 90% 90% 90% Employees from the EE designated groups in the three highest levels of management (%) 50% 80% 80% 80% 80% 80%
+KEY PERFORMANCE BASELINE TARGET INDICATOR 2020/21 2022/23 2023/24 2024/25 2025/26 2026/27 Achievement of own projected revenue (%) 67% 90% 70% 90% 90% 90% Opinion of the Auditor General Clean audit Budget spent on implement- ation of the WSP (%) 52% 90% 90% 90% 90% 90% Employees from the EE designated groups in the three highest levels of management (%) 50% 80% 80% 80% 80% 80%

-ANNEXURES - 2022-2027 FIVE-YEAR CORPORATE SCORECARD DEFINITIONS
+ANNEXURES -2022-2027 FIVE-YEAR CORPORATE SCORECARD DEFINITIONS

 2022-2027 FIVE-YEAR CORPORATE SCORECARD DEFINITIONS PRIORITY OBJECTIVES KEY PERFORMANCE INDICATOR DEFINITION Economic growth 1.Increased jobs and investment in the Cape Town economy 1.A Building plans (<500m2) approved within 30 days (%) Measures the percentage of buildings plans approved within statutory timeframes (30 days).
 The approval of building plans is measured within the statutory timeframes of 30 days for structures of <500 m 2 .
 Section A7 of the National Building Regulations Act 103 of 1977.
 1.B Building plans (>500m2) approved within 60 days (%) Measures the percentage of buildings plans approved within statutory timeframes (60 days).
-The approval of building plans is measured within the statutory timeframes of 60 days for structures of >500 m2.
+The approval of building plans is measured within the statutory timeframes of 60 days for structures of >500 m 2 .
 Section A7 of the National Building Regulations Act 103 of 1977.
-1.C Property Revenue clearance certificates issued within 10 working days (%) Measures the percentage of revenue clearance certificates issued by the municipality within 10 working days of a completed submission.
+1.C Percentage of revenue clearance certificates issued within 10 working days from time of completed application received (LED3.21) The percentage of revenue clearance certificates issued by the municipality within 10 working days of a completed submission.
 A revenue clearance certificate is issued by the relevant local municipality, and reflects all of the debts collected on the property, including rates.
 The purpose of this document is to prove that all the outstanding debt on the property has been paid by the seller.
 A completed submission refers to the point in time when all necessary information has been supplied in relation to the certificate.
 The 10 days, in this instance, refers to 10 working days, not days of the week.
-Proxy measure for C88 LED3.21.
-1.D Commercial electricity services applications finalised within industry standard timeframes (%) Measures the percentage of commercial electricity services applications finalised within industry standard timeframes as set by National Rationalised Standard (NRS 047).
-Refers specifically to the time taken from the acceptance of quotation until supply is finalised.
-The exact length of the timeframe is determined by agreement with the customer.
-1.E Council approved trading plans developed or revised for informal trading (number) Measures the number of Council-approved trading plans developed or revised for informal trading.
+1.D Council approved trading plans developed or revised for informal trading (number) Measures the number of Council-approved trading plans developed or revised for informal trading.
 A trading plan demarcates trading areas within a particular ward or precinct, thereby giving security of tenure to traders and allowing the City to undertake necessary infrastructure upgrades to the facilities to enable dignified and accessible trading opportunities.
 Trading plans undergo an extensive public consultative process with all stakeholders in an area and they are deemed completed when they are finally passed by full council.